AR/VR leveraged in creation of videos

 Today, a key software suite leveraged in our image capture studio for compositing is the distributive application, Nuke.
 It’s the new best standard for compositing within the visual effects industry in motion pictures and television.
 It’s a best of class, node-based digital compositing application designed for superior quality post-production.

-Nuke video creators include:
+Nuke users include:

 To balance the technical subject matter of the production, several music options were carefully considered to set the appropriate emotional tone for the video’s target audiences.
 A slow-tempo, progressive audio track was selected to perfectly drive imagery for the demographics of prospective college students, as well as, their parent or guardian decision-makers.